rj45/rj32/tilemap/README.md

     - This does not always produce a better image
 - Can produce a low tile count test image with `-gentest`
 - Can produce image for the clustering with `-clusterfile`
-- Can produce image for the final result with `-imfile`
+- Can produce image for the final result with `-outfile`
 - Can produce image for the tile set with `-tilesimg`
 - Can emit JSON of the result, for easy creation of custom binary packing scripts with `-json`
   - Format is: